-Doni Belau launched Girls’ Guide to Paris in September of 2009, a travel website and guide about everything Paris related.
-After 8 years as an on-line guide to Paris, GG2P now has over 1 million readers per year and 75,000 social media followers (Facebook, Twitter, Instagram & Pinterest).
+I launched Girls’ Guide to Paris in September of 2009, a travel website and guide about everything Paris related.
+GG2P now has over 1 million readers per year and 75,000 social media followers (Facebook, Twitter, Instagram & Pinterest).
 In 2019 & 2020 I am leading 10 trips a year to France and beyond.
 They are always small, intimate and profoundly enjoyable!

 “[A] delicate balance of chic and kitsch references… and no shortage of drinks inspired by French artists, writers and revolutions, shared by some of the city’s finest mixologists.”